-The stepwise panel regression model is used to determine the influence of independent variables on the dependent variables to analyze the performance of the banking sector before and after the global financial crisis over the period 2004-2013.
-The stepwise technique of the panel regression model used in this study provided us with three-panel regression methods with a number of independent variables.
-The following tables show the result of pre and post-crisis periods using three-panel regression methods such as the common effect method, the fixed effects method, and the random effect model.
+The stepwise panel regression model is used to determine the influence of independent variables on the dependent variables to analyze the performance of banking sector before and after the global financial crisis over a period 2004-2013.
+The stepwise technique of panel regression model used in this study that provided us with three panel regression method with a number of independent variables.
+The following tables show the result of pre and post crisis periods using three panel regression methods such as common effect method, fixed effects method and random effect model.